SIM card: Thin SIM

 Its top surface is a connector that connects to the phone in place of the normal SIM.
 Its bottom surface is a connector that connects to the SIM in place of the phone.
 With electronics, it can modify signals in either direction, thus presenting a modified SIM to the phone, and/or presenting a modified phone to the SIM.
-It is a similar concept to the Game Genie, which connects between a game console and a game cartridge, creating a modified game.
-Similar devices have also been developed for iPhones to circumvent SIM card restrictions on carrier-locked models, thus allowing otherwise SIM-locked iPhones to accept SIM cards other than the ones they were authorised to accept.
+(It is a similar concept to the Game Genie, which connects between a game console and a game cartridge, creating a modified game).
+Similar devices have also been developed for iPhones to circumvent SIM card restrictions on carrier-locked models.

 In 2014, Equitel, an MVNO operated by Kenya's Equity Bank, announced its intention to begin issuing thin SIMs to customers, raising security concerns by competition, particularly concerning the safety of mobile money accounts.
 However, after months of security testing and legal hearings before the country's Parliamentary Committee on Energy, Information and Communications, the Communications Authority of Kenya (CAK) gave the bank the green light to roll out its thin SIM cards.